daixtrose/OldSourceforgeDaixtrose/README.md

 # Daixtrose - Differentiable EXpression Templates - the Reusable Open Source Engine

 This repository contains the code from http://daixtrose.sf.net.
 10 Years ago this software was cool.
 Now it probably only compiles after some adoptions.
 Do not judge my C++ skills by looking at this libary.
 I was young and motivated, but from today's POV I could have done better.
+It also was the Good Old Times when Ream Programmers (TM) did not need unit tests.

 You can get an idea what Daixtrose was for by reading [the old docs](daixtrose/daixtrose/wwwdoc/manual/MAIN/main.pdf).